-One important thing to know is that your employer is not required to adopt the new rules; if they do, they must update their benefits plan to allow for the changes.
-Each employer has the option to adopt one or more of the following provisions, or to allow none at all.
+One important thing to know is that your employer is not required to adopt the new rules.
+If they do, they must update their benefits plan to allow for the changes.
+Each employer has the option to adopt one or more of the following provisions, or to allow none.

 Health and dependent care FSA plans can now carryover ALL remaining balances from 2020 to 2021, and then again from 2021 to 2022.

 Earlier in 2020, the IRS updated the rules to increase the maximum health FSA carryover from $500 to $550.
-Traditionally, a dependent care FSA (also known as a Dependent Care Assistance Plan, or DCAP) plan does not allow for carryover of unused funds.
+For 2022, the FSA carryover has been raised to $570 Normally, a dependent care FSA (also known as a Dependent Care Assistance Plan, or DCAP) plan does not allow for carryover of unused funds.

 Employers can now permit a 12-month grace period for unused balances or contributions for health and dependent care FSAs for 2020 and 2021 plan years.

 Typically, a grace period lasts a maximum of two and a half months.

 If you had a health FSA and lost your job in 2020 (or in 2021), you may be able to use that FSA money.
 If your employer plan allows, you could spend down the available balance.

 In a normal year, losing your job would mean you leave your contributions behind, with some exceptions.